by Vlad Cuc

-It represents a type of company that is not registered on a common basis in Romania.
-The characteristic element of this type of company is the fact that it has two types of shareholders - the shareholders that are personally liable for the obligations of the company and who are called “comanditati” and the shareholders that are only liable based on the amount of the shared capital that they subscribe, which are called “comanditari”.
+It is not a very common business form that can be found in Romania.
+A basic characteristic of this company type is that it needs to be incorporated by two shareholders, who become personally liable for the debts of the company and who are called “comanditati” and the shareholders that are only liable based on the amount of the shared capital that they subscribe, which are called “comanditari”.

 The law does not establish a minimum number of shareholders, but it’s mandatory for the company to have at least a shareholder that is personally liable for the company’s debts and another shareholder who is liable only to the amount of his or her participation at the company’s capital.

 The company’s decisions have to be established based on the vote of the shareholders, and a decision can be taken in the moment when there is a shareholders’ majority on the respective matter.
 The company must have administrators who can be only the shareholders that are liable with their own assets for the debts of the company.
 The company’s interests may be transmitted to other entities, but this can happen only as long as the company’s statutory document mentions the right do to so.